Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Towards LLM-based facilitation

-Finally, \acp{LLM} can help marginalized groups in discussions by offering translations of the discussion in their native languages, and by helping them phrase their opinions with proper grammar and syntax \cite{Tsai2024Generative, burton2024large}.
+Finally, \acp{LLM} can help marginalized groups in discussions by offering translations of the discussions in their native languages, and by helping them phrase their opinions with proper grammar and syntax \cite{Tsai2024Generative, burton2024large}.
+This can directly improve discussions by increasing their diversity (Section~\ref{subsec:engagement_impact}).

-\subsection{Evolving traditional automation models}
+\subsection{Evolving Traditional Automation Models}